IesAshish/Car-Seat-Sales-Prediction-Linear-Regression-/README.md

 store is in an urban or rural location
 ● US – A factor with levels No and Yes to indicate whether the store is in the US or not

 During this project, I will perform data analysis on the Carseats dataset.
 The Statistical analysis begins with a Univariate analysis of the variables followed by a bivariate analysis to study the correlations and ultimately aims to fit a multiple linear regression model for the Sales.
 In the end, I will compare models using various techniques to find the most suitable model.

+# Table of Contents
+1. Dataset
+  1.1 Loading the Dataset
+2. Univariate Analysis
+  2.1 Distribution of Variables
+  2.2 Inference about the mean
+  2.3 Impact of categorical variables